 To get to Chatter Settings, from Setup enter Chatter in the Quick Find box, and click Chatter Settings.

 This quick-reference table describes these settings and discusses what happens when you enable or disable them.

 |Chatter Settings||Turns Chatter on or off for your org.||Make Chatter available in your org.||Remove Chatter from your org.

 If you remove Chatter in Salesforce Classic, global search is also removed.
-If you remove Chatter in Lightning Experience, global search stays on.
+If you remove Chatter in Lightning Experience, global search remains available.

-Enable Unlisted Groups: Allow the creation of private groups that are not included on the group list page.
+Enable Unlisted Groups: Allow the creation of private groups that aren’t included on the group list page.
 Membership in unlisted groups is by invitation only.

 Disable automatic archiving setting from the

 New Group dialog.